 The HUGO BOSS Supplier Code of Conduct forms the basis of cooperation with suppliers.
 Social standards are an important framework for partners, especially in countries where national legislation does not adequately protect workers.

-The social standards are based on internationally recognized standards such as the Core Conventions of the International Labour Organization (ILO) and the United Nations Universal Declaration of Human Rights.
-They prohibit child labor and forced labor, and require humane conditions, as well as payment of appropriate wages.
-They also guarantee the right to unionize and conduct collective bargaining.
+The HUGO BOSS Supplier Code of Conduct is based on internationally recognized standards such as the Core Conventions of the International Labour Organization (ILO) and the United Nations Universal Declaration of Human Rights.
+Among other things, it prohibits child and forced labor and prescribes decent working conditions and adequate wages.
+The Supplier Code of Conduct also guarantees the right to freedom of association and collective bargaining.
 In addition, it contains provisions on environmental standards to be observed.
 The Supplier Code of Conduct is reviewed regularly to ensure that it is up to date.
 In this process, feedback from various stakeholders is taken into account.

 Support for improvements

-If violations of the social standards are discovered, corrective action plans are developed together with the supplier to rectify the situation.
-Their implementation is reviewed and documented in defined audit cycles (see our supplier fact sheet for more information).
+If violations of the Supplier Code of Conduct are discovered, corrective action plans are developed together with the supplier to rectify the situation.
+Their implementation is reviewed and documented in defined audit cycles (see our supplier factsheet for more information).
 If no improvement has been made, HUGO BOSS will ultimately end the partnership with the supplier as a last resort.